 CHINOOK UPDATE 2021

 As of April 1st, we are under some very restrictive interim chinook fishing regulations in the Vancouver area.
-In this update I am going to talk about the regulations, proposals on the table, what we might see in the coming weeks, and what you can do about it.
+In this update I am going to talk about the chinook update for regulations, proposals on the table, what we might see in the coming weeks, and what you can do about it.

 Here is great video from Public Fishery Alliance on the importance of the SFAB proposals DFO is currently considering.

-The Sport Fish Advisory Board (SFAB) has put forward recommendations to DFO to have some hatchery chinook retention areas in Howe Sound and over at Gabriola Island as of April 1st, 2021.
+The Sport Fish Advisory Board (SFAB) has put forward chinook update recommendations to DFO to have some hatchery chinook retention areas in Howe Sound and over at Gabriola Island as of April 1st, 2021.

 I can’t sum it up any better than the Sport Fishing Institute did in a recent update, so here is what they have to say:

 While we wait to hear Minister Jordan’s decision, it is worth a reminder that the SFAB proposals are based on a set of guiding principles that should make that decision easier.

 1. The 2021 management regime will reflect a highly precautionary approach towards Fraser stream-type Chinook.

 - All proposals put forward by the SFAB are based on extensive data sets and have been specifically designed to produce as close to no or no impacts to stocks of concern.

 - All proposals have received an extensive evaluation by DFO science, stock assessment and enforcement branches.
 In all cases, the risk associated with these proposals was considered low.